-- The 'traditional' research paradigm which is essentially quantitative.
+- The 'traditional' research paradigm which is essentially quantitative - see below.

-- The 'interpretivist' research paradigm which is essentially qualitative.
+- The 'interpretivist' research paradigm which is essentially qualitative - see below.
 (The term is due to Denzin and Lincoln (1994), Handbook of Qualitative Research.
 Beverly Hills, CA: Sage. p.
 536.).

 This distinction will serve for starters but be aware that there are any number of different research paradigms in the literature and that there is no agreement among academics on how many there are or the finer distinctions between them.

-The traditional research paradigm relies on numerical (i.e. quantitative) data and mathematical or statistical treatment of that data.
+Research in the traditional research paradigm is essentially quantitative.
+It relies on numerical data and mathematical or statistical treatment of that data.
 The 'truth' that is uncovered is thus grounded in mathematical logic.

-Living beings, however, are affected by numerous interacting variables, such as tiredness, hunger, stress, etc and these variables cannot normally be isolated from one another or measured, and it is certainly impossible, let alone normally unethical, to hold some constant while manipulating others.
+Living beings are affected by numerous interacting variables, such as tiredness, hunger, stress, etc and these variables cannot normally be isolated from one another or measured, and it is certainly impossible, let alone normally unethical, to hold some constant while manipulating others.

-Nevertheless the traditional research paradigm can still lend itself to research touched by human and other animate behaviour if the data is numerical and if the sample is sufficiently large for the effects of individual vagaries effectively to cancel one another out.
+This said, the traditional research paradigm with its quantitative approach can still lend itself to research touched by human and other animate behaviour if the sample is sufficiently large for the effects of individual vagaries effectively to cancel one another out.
 One example could be the performance of school leavers in national examinations across a country over a period of years.
-Another could be an investigation into the yields of a hybrid crop using large fields of control and experimental plants.
+Another could be an investigation into the yields of a hybrid crop using a number of large fields of control and experimental plants.

-Research set in this traditional research paradigm can answer questions about what is happening and the statistical chances of something happening in the future, but - and this is a big 'but' - it cannot directly answer questions about why something is happening or may happen, nor about the existence of anything else that may be relevant, although answers to such questions may be provided by an established theory within which the research fits.
+Research set in the traditional research paradigm can answer questions about what is happening and the statistical chances of something happening in the future, but - and this is a big 'but' - it cannot directly answer questions about why something is happening or may happen, nor about the existence of anything else that may be relevant - although answers to such questions may be provided by an established theory within which the research fits.